jlimadev/aws-certification-cloud-practitioner-notes/notes/advanced-identity/README.md

 One single point of access to multiple applications using SSO portal on AWS.

+> AWS SSO is an AWS service that enables you to makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.

 - Integrated with AWS organizations
 - Supports SAML 2.0 markup
 - Integration with on-premise Active Directory